FabianSalcedo3/3D/README.md

 # ThreeJs

-Some 3D modeling with ThreeJs framework.
+Some 3D modeling with ThreeJs library.